open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

   argument that languages are free to define to help extract data from the carrier.

 Returns a new `Context` derived from the `Context` passed as argument.

-`Getter` is defined as a separate object from the carrier to avoid runtime allocations, removing the need for additional objects wrapping the carrier that access its contents through a given interface.

-`Getter` MUST be stateless and allowed to be saved as a constant to avoid runtime allocations.

 #### Getter argument